Waiting List Deaths Hit Four-Year High

-- Nova Scotia provided the most comprehensive data this year.
-During the 2020-21 period, 51 patients died while waiting for surgeries that could have potentially saved their lives.
-“Just over three quarters” had waited longer than the maximum wait time.
+- Nova Scotia provided the most comprehensive data.
+They were able to note that of the 352 patients who died while waiting for surgery this past year, 28 were waiting for surgeries that could have potentially saved their lives.
+Over 60% had waited longer than the recommended wait time.

-– BC – Interior Health – click here for surgical data and here for diagnostic scan data
+– BC – Interior Health – click here for surgical data and click here for diagnostic data

 – BC – Fraser Health – click here